betsyrosalen/DATA_607_Project_3/README.md

 Web Scraping: Niteen and Binish

-Cleaning and Tidying Data from Kaggle and from the web: Zach, Burcu, Betsy, and others?
+Cleaning and Tidying Data from Kaggle and from the web: Zach, Burcu, Betsy, Gabby, and others?

 Storing data in MySQL: Zach